For guidance on filling in the ISRCTN study registration form, please refer to the relevant terms below (listed alphabetically).

 Describe all the characteristics that all potential participants must have to take part in the study, including age range and gender.
 Use a numbered list with a new line for each inclusion criterion.

-Participant inclusion criteria: Gender (WHO)
+Participant inclusion criteria: Sex (WHO)

 Participant inclusion criteria: Participant type (WHO)